To Go Further

 def brand

-// Create a class constructor for class Vehicle
+// Create a class constructor for the class Vehicle

 Vehicle()